sesameabowhill/util/jenkins-chef/README.md

 Upgrade GIT
 ===========

-At this point, GIT must be upgraded to the latest version, or subsequent attempts to connect to github will not work.
+Once the Chef build is complete, you will need to upgrade to a new verison of git, or subsequent attempts to connect to github will not work.

 ~~~
 # Login to the VM
 kitchen login

-# start
+# check git
 cd
 git --version     ## should read 1.7.0 or thereabout.
                   ## this version is too old.